Diabetes Management in Older Adults with Cardiovascular Disease

 - Rotz ME, Ganetsky VS, Sen S, Thomas TF.
 Implications of incretin-based therapies on cardiovascular disease.
 Int J Clin Pract 2015;69:531-49.

-Keywords: Blood Glucose, Diabetes Mellitus, Type 2, Diabetes Mellitus, Thiazolidinediones, Gliclazide, Risk Factors, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Metformin, Hemoglobin A, Glycosylated, Insulin Resistance, Acidosis, Lactic, Cardiovascular Diseases, Weight Gain, Aspirin, Geriatrics, Blood Pressure, Hypoglycemia, Glucosides, Benzhydryl Compounds, Perindopril, Myocardial Infarction, Heart Failure, Arrhythmias, Cardiac, Vascular Diseases, Lipids, Renal Insufficiency, Chronic, Metabolic Syndrome X
+Keywords: Blood Glucose, Diabetes Mellitus, Type 2, Diabetes Mellitus, Thiazolidinediones, Gliclazide, Risk Factors, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Metformin, Glycated Hemoglobin A, Insulin Resistance, Acidosis, Lactic, Cardiovascular Diseases, Weight Gain, Aspirin, Geriatrics, Blood Pressure, Hypoglycemia, Glucosides, Benzhydryl Compounds, Perindopril, Myocardial Infarction, Heart Failure, Arrhythmias, Cardiac, Vascular Diseases, Lipids, Renal Insufficiency, Chronic, Metabolic Syndrome

 < Back to Listings